MozzarellaARC/uv_ocr/README.md

 Each command will:

 - Print the structured predictions to the console.
-- Save the generated image/JSON/XLSX outputs in the same directory as the source image so results stay co-located with the input.
+- Save the generated image/JSON/XLSX outputs inside an `output` subdirectory that lives alongside your source image.

 If the provided path does not exist, the tool will exit with an error.

 ## Output

-`PaddleOCR` will create files such as `ocr_vis.png`, `ocr_result.json`, and table exports (for example `table.xlsx`) next to your source image.
+`PaddleOCR` will create files such as `ocr_vis.png`, `ocr_result.json`, and table exports (for example `table.xlsx`) inside `<image directory>/output/`.
 File names may vary depending on the PaddleOCR version.
+Each invocation writes into the `output` folder next to the image you provided, letting you keep results grouped per source image.

 ## Notes